 I’m husband to Katrina and father to five.
-Part-time poet and reluctant dog owner, I strive for faithful engagement as a husband, father, friend, and worker.
-I split my occupational efforts between leading a ministry logistics team and discipling men in my local church.
-I’m an advocate for early mornings and dark roast coffee.
+Part-time poet and former dog owner (long live Nacho!), I strive for faithful engagement as a husband, father, friend, worker, and citizen.
+Firmly embedded in mid-life, I’ve stepped into doctorate level studies at McMaster Divinity College, which has enhanced my appreciation for early mornings and dark roast coffee.

 Books I’ve worked on

 More than ever, boys are getting lost in an eternal boy-land.
 Does your boy have what it takes to become a man?
 Of course.
 All boys do.
 A boy’s journey to manhood is forged through life’s tensions.
 That’s where risk-taking and courage are born.
 It’s a journey that requires—you.
 Man Made identifies and develops five stages of a boy’s life.
 Each stage offers a key concept and several suggested experiences to consider as you and your son customize his manhood journey.
 His progress is man-made.

 Moms wrote this book.
 Moms who yearn to give their daughters more sustaining, life-giving qualities in their hearts.
 To develop their minds.
 Celebrate true beauty.
 Encourage softness.
 Instill confidence.
 And together, enjoy their God-breathed, feminine stamp.
 These are neither antiquated nor ready-made qualities.
 They’re carefully developed through the seasons from birth to adulthood.
 As a mom, you’re the person best equipped to pace alongside your daughter as she grows her femininity – femininity too special to keep stored inside fancy plastic bags.